SohrabSamimi/Artificial-Neural-Networks/README.md

 using those two tests,and we can then perform predicitions: we get a two column matrix, the first column will return False at a given row if the prediction of the first test is not correct(that is if the value is under 7) and True if the number is above 7 or equal to 7.

+We check that our predictions are correct by comparing KNeighborsClassifier predictions to SVC ones.